ihasanarnob/youtube-fest-project/README.md

   - People from different places have opportunity to see their favorite Youtubers in live and cheer for them.

   - World Youtube Fest organized by Youtube authority once in a year.
-Youtubers should hav more then 10 million subscribers to join the festival.
+Youtubers should hav more then 10 million subscribers to join the festival...